M66B/FairEmail/docs/FAQ-es-rES.md

 About each four hours FairEmail runs a cleanup job that:

-* Elimina los textos de mensajes antiguos
+* Removes old message texts
-* Elimina archivos adjuntos antiguos
+* Removes old attachment files
-* Elimina archivos de imagen antiguos
+* Removes old image files
-* Elimina contactos locales antiguos
+* Removes old local contacts
-* Elimina entradas antiguas del log
+* Removes old log entries

 Note that the cleanup job will only run when the synchronize service is active.